darshan315/fluidic_pinball/README.md

   + <details>
     <summary markdown="spawn">Boundary Conditions </summary>

-    The inlet boundary condition is appied to the left, top and bottom sides of the rectangle containing cylinders.
+    The inlet boundary condition is applied to the left, top and bottom sides of the rectangle containing cylinders.
 The inlet boundary condition is applied for uniform velocity BC.
 The outlet boundary condition is applied to right side of the rectangle as `ZeroGradient`.
 The `noSlip` boundary condition is applied to the all cylinders.
 For more details see [this](https://github.com/darshan315/fluidic_pinball/blob/main/test_cases/base_case/0.org/U), [this](https://github.com/darshan315/fluidic_pinball/blob/main/test_cases/base_case/0.org/p) and [this](https://github.com/darshan315/fluidic_pinball/blob/main/test_cases/base_case/system/blockMeshDict) files.
     </details>

   + <details>